A Review on Single-Problem Multi-Attempt Heuristic Optimization: Topics addressing SIMHO

 \subsection{Algorithm Selection}

-\textit{Algorithm Selection} (AS)~\cite{bessiere_algorithm_2016} is motivated by the efficient allocation of computational resources between a set of heuristic algorithms that perform differently on different optimization problems.
-This set is also identified as \textit{Algorithm Portfolio}~\cite{souravlias_algorithm_2021}, where it is argued that the resources are divided among its constituents.
+\textit{Algorithm Selection} (AS), also identified as \textit{Algorithm Portfolio} by~\citet{souravlias_algorithm_2021}, is motivated by the efficient allocation of computational resources between a set of heuristic algorithms that perform differently on the problem of interest.
 Consequently, AS iteratively specifies the heuristic algorithm in which to spend more resources.

-An instantiation of our abstraction in AS topic is provided by \citet{souravlias_parallel_2019} to solve the combinatorial problem called the detection of circulant weighing matrices~\cite{arasu_circulant_2010}, using a portfolio consisting of two variants of the algorithms Tabu Search~\cite{du_tabu_1998}, two variants of Variable Neighbourhood Search~\cite{mladenovic_variable_1997}, and three variants of Multistart Local Search~\cite{gendreau_iterated_2019}, under different parameter configurations.
+An instantiation of our abstraction in the AS topic is provided by \citet{souravlias_parallel_2019} to solve the combinatorial problem called the detection of circulant weighing matrices~\cite{arasu_circulant_2010}, using a portfolio consisting of two variants of the algorithm Tabu Search~\cite{du_tabu_1998}, two variants of Variable Neighbourhood Search~\cite{mladenovic_variable_1997}, and three variants of Multistart Local Search~\cite{gendreau_iterated_2019}, under different parameter configurations.
 In each iteration, the number of available CPUs is distributed among the portfolio constituents proportionally to their performances in previous executions, to execute again in parallel new initializations of each one for the same maximum number of evaluations.
 Consequently, in this case, the algorithm, parameter configuration and initialization are the components that differentiate the alternatives.
 Moreover, running different times multiple algorithms also involves the availability of multiple attempts.
-Finally, the new qualities observed when running new initializations of each algorithm and configuration pair allow updating the estimated performance for each pair and associating proportionally the number of new initializations to execute next.
+Finally, the new qualities observed when running new initializations of each algorithm and configuration pair allow updating the estimated performance for each pair and proportionally associating the number of new initializations to execute next.